 - A formal research conference is held monthly.

 - Combined Infectious Diseases Conference is a monthly clinical conference attended by University of Cincinnati and Cincinnati Children's Hospital Medical Center health professionals.

 - The UC Division of Infectious Diseases presents medical grand rounds at University of Cincinnati Medical Center five times a year.

 - Throughout the fellowship, fellows have the opportunity to take tuition-free graduate courses given by the UC Department of Molecular Genetics, Biochemistry and Microbiology (e.g. microbial physiology, medical microbiology, virology, molecular genetics, immunology and cell biology).

-- Fellows are given a travel allowance to attend one meeting per year after discussion with the director of the program.
+- Fellows are given a travel allowance to attend at least one national or regional meeting per year.
+Additional funding is available for fellows presenting at conferences.